ParthAhuja143/js-assignment-master/README.md

 **Solution**

-1. Indexing on `matches.tourId` and `tour.name`.
+1. Indexing on `matches.tourId` and `tour.name` (not required for `tour.id` as it is already a primary key).
-2. Using an LRU Read-through cache for reducing DB calls (We are using Read-through cache as we don't have an endpoint to write right now.)
+2. Using an LRU Read-through cache for reducing DB calls (We are using a Read-through cache as we don't have an endpoint to write right now so a Read Through Cache strategy would work best for the current system because we do not have updations in the tournament or matches).

 ### Problem 2